tenet-ac-za/safire.ac.za-website/content/technical/resources/_index.md

 This page contains links to more information and technical resources.
 It will be expanded as time passes, and stuff here may change significantly.
 The idea is to provide a starting point for people looking to implement an identity or service provider connected to SAFIRE.

+> Apart from the [SAFIRE-specific stuff]({{ ref "#safire-specific-stuff" }}) at the bottom, we make no guarentees of accuracy, relevance, or continued availability of the resources listed here.
+{.message-box}

 # Introduction to Federation

   * The NSRC & GÉANT have produced an excellent series of videos giving a broad introductory overview of federation topics, which are available at [https://learn.nsrc.org/FedIdM](https://learn.nsrc.org/FedIdM).